-(a) Investigations: CESA has authority to investigate potential violations of this Act by businesses, individuals, and other entities.
+(a) Investigations: CESA has authority to investigate potential violations of this Act by

 (b) Penalties: CESA may impose civil penalties for violations, subject to administrative appeal and judicial review.

 (c) Audits: CESA may audit employer records to verify compliance with AI displacement, payroll contribution, and other requirements.